Fano Guitars

 Fano Guitars is an American manufacturing company founded by luthier Dennis Fano in Fleetwood, Pennsylvania, producing electric guitars.
 Fano is a brand of Desert Son Musical Instruments, LLC.

 Fano has acquired a reputation for building boutique guitars; among its more unconventional models is the Fano Stratosphear, with a body made of plexiglass covered with aluminum.
-Fano's "Alt de Facto" guitar line blends characteristics of Fender, Rickenbacher, Gretsch and Gibson guitars.
+Fano's "Alt de Facto" guitar line blends characteristics of Fender, Rickenbacker, Gretsch and Gibson guitars.
 The affordable Fano Standard line of guitars was launched in 2016 and includes the JM6, SP6, TC6 and RB6.

 History

 Dennis Fano, founder of the company, repaired guitars at Matt Umanov Guitars in New York until 2001, when he decided to pursue guitar building full-time.
 Originally, Fano repaired and modified bass guitars, with one of the first models Fano modified were his Fender Jazz Bass and a Harmony bass.

 Models

 Alt de Facto

 Fano's flagship guitar model is the Alt de Facto, which is available in a range styles and configurations, including a "distressed" finish which gives the guitar the appearance of being well-worn.
 The Alt de Facto has been reviewed by a wide range of guitar publications, including: Vintage Guitar.